 James Caan was hardly a newcomer to Hollywood when he played the role of hothead Sonny Corleone in The Godfather.
-But it was Francis Ford Coppola’s 1972 epic mob movie that solidified his place on the A-list (and landed him his first—and so far only—Oscar nomination).
-While the New York City-born actor, who turns 75 years old today, has amassed nearly 100 additional credits since then, he’s just as well known for the major roles he has turned down.
+But it was Francis Ford Coppola’s 1972 epic mob movie that solidified his place on the A-list (and landed him his first and only Oscar nomination).

 Who Played It: Gene Hackman

 One year before The Godfather was named Best Picture, William Friedkin’s The French Connection won the same accolade (and then some) when it nabbed five of its eight Academy Award nominations, including one for Gene Hackman as Best Actor.
 While it’s hard to imagine anyone but Hackman in the role of NYPD detective Popeye Doyle, he was hardly the first choice for the part.
-That honor went to Steve McQueen, who worried that the movie was too similar to Bullitt.
-Lee Marvin, Jackie Gleason, Robert Mitchum, and James Caan were all offered the part, too.
+That honor went to Steve McQueen, who was the first choice for many roles at the time, but who was worried that the movie was too similar to Bullitt.
+Lee Marvin, Jackie Gleason, Robert Mitchum, and Caan were all offered the part, too.
 All turned it down.
 Caan didn’t think that Popeye was likable enough.

 Who Played It: Jack Nicholson